will-cern/xroofit-readthedocs/docs/source/hypothesisTesting.rst

 This assumes that the POI has already been declared in the workspace, there is only one top-level pdf in the workspace, and that the fitting range of the POI is appropriate to also be used as the scan range.

-The ``limits()`` method returns a dictionary of limits (each with a ``value()`` and ``error()``), with the keys of the dictionary being "-2","-1","0","1","2" for the expected limits and "obs" for the observed limits.
+The ``limits()`` method returns an ``std::map`` of limits (each with a ``value()`` and ``error()``), with the keys of the map being "-2", "-1", "0", "1", "2" for the expected limits and "obs" for the observed limits.
 If no dataset is specified in the construction of the `nll` then the asimov expected dataset is used as the "observed" dataset.

-The values of the dictionary are pairs of numbers where the first number is the limit, and the second number is the uncertainty on that limit.
+The values of the map are pairs of numbers where the first number is the limit, and the second number is the uncertainty on that limit, estimated from the distance to the furthest of the two neighbouring hypoPoints that straddle the target p-value.

 Why does my CLs limit scan fail?
 -----------------------------------
 Many fits are involved in the process of calculating the limits.
 If at any point a fit fails, the limit being calculated will be set to `NaN` and the next limit will be calculated.

-You should print the hypoSpace or explore it in the browser, as demonstrated in the script above, in order to work out which hypothesis tests (hypoPoints) returned non-zero status codes.
+You should print the hypoSpace or explore it in the browser, as demonstrated in the script above, in order to work out which hypothesis tests (hypoPoints) had fits that returned non-zero status codes.

-A common issue is that the range specified for the scan is too large, and the so the hypoPoints get created that are too discrepant with the dataset and the fit struggles to correctly evaluate the covariance matrix at the minima (the covariance matrix must be positive definite, but status code = 1 indicates that the matrix was forced positive definite, which means you are not at a valid minima).
+A common issue is that the range specified for the scan is too large, causing hypoPoints to be created that are too discrepant with the dataset and the fit struggles to correctly evaluate the covariance matrix at the minima (the covariance matrix must be positive definite, but status code = 1 indicates that the matrix was forced positive definite, which means you are not at a valid minima).

-If you specified a sensible scan range, you should next try to identify if there is a particular (nuisance) parameter that is causing your fits to fail.
+If you specified a sensible scan range but your status codes are still equal to 1 (indicative of bad fits), you should next try to identify if there is a particular (nuisance) parameter that is causing your fits to fail.
 You can use the demo code above to select groups of parameters to hold constant during the fit.
 Remember that ``w.pars().Print()`` will list all the parameters and ``w.floats().Print()`` will list all the currently-floating parameters.

+If your fits are failing with status code 3, you can try increasing the tolerance, which risk increasing the uncertainties on the p-values, but usually a tolerance of 1 (which translates to a max EDM of 0.001) is still very safe.
+Note that you may also need to increase the strategy if you see warnings that the post-hesse edm is greater than the max allowed.
+This has been seen to occur with strategy 0 fits where migrad converges with an EDM estimate below the max, but then the hesse evaluation updates the edm estimate to be above the max.
+Using strategy 2 solves this, since that strategy ensures hesse is evaluated as part of the migrad step to confirm convergence.

 xRooFit Demo: Computing Discovery Significance